 Step #4: Purchase Georgia Title Bond

-Purchase your bond from a surety bond company like us, Surety Solutions.
+Purchase your bond from a surety bond company.

 Make sure you apply for the correct bond amount that you calculated in Step #3.